Lazy-Bing-Server/RegionFileUpdaterMulti-MCDR/docs/command.md

     If a permission modification will deprive your own admin privilege in this group, this command should be called twice in order to avoid any mistakes

-    You can also add `--confirm` argument to force executing it
+    You can also add `--confirm` argument to force executing it without repeating it

 12. `debug`

     > [!WARNING]
     > If you don't know what you are doing, stop trying to use them

-    These commands are not prepared for normal users and must be enabled in `debug` section of config to use them
+    These commands are not prepared for normal users and must be enabled in `experimental` section of config to use them

     If you really need to use them, just read the codes in `region_file_updater_multi.commands.impl.debug_commands.DebugCommands.add_children_for()`